If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 Physical Activity and Adherence

-The possible determinant for physical activity ae broken down into the categories of personal attributes, environmental factors, and physical activity factors.
+The possible determinant for physical activity is divided into the categories of personal attributes, environmental factors, and physical activity factors.

 This consists of the Health Status, Physical Activity History, Demographic variables, Psychological Traits, and things like knowledge, attitudes, and beliefs.